Sensitivity labels in Power BI

 Temp files aren't encrypted.

-Export to PDF in Desktop doesn't support sensitivity labels.
-In Desktop, if you export a file that has a sensitivity label to PDF, the PDF won't receive the label and no protection will be applied.
+Export to PDF in Desktop supports sensitivity labels as a preview feature that is on by default.
+To turn off the preview feature, go to File > Options and settings > Options > Preview features, and uncheck Enable setting sensitivity label on exported PDF.
+If you turn off the preview feature, when you export a file that has a sensitivity label to PDF, the PDF won't receive the label and no protection will be applied.

 If you overwrite a labeled dataset or report in the service with an unlabeled .pbix file, the labels in the service will be retained.